The basics of background checks

 Ciphr partners with two trusted organisations to provide background and right-to-work checks:

-- TrustID provides right-to-work checks that are integrated with Ciphr’s identity and background checking functionality.
+- TrustID provides right-to-work checks that are integrated with Ciphr’s employee background checking software.
 TrustID is an accredited digital identity document verification technology (IDVT) service provider, which enables organisations to digitally check candidates’ documents as proof of their right to work in the UK

 - Experian simplifies the process of carrying our pre employment checks and regular checks for existing employees – which can even be scheduled to run automatically